nshkrdotcom/synapse/docs/docs2/error_handling.md

 *   **Tsung or K6:** Use these tools for load testing.
 *   **Erlang's `:observer`:** Use the Observer for inspecting the state of the system during testing.

-By thoroughly testing concurrency and fault tolerance, we can ensure that Axon is a robust and reliable framework for orchestrating AI agents.
+By thoroughly testing concurrency and fault tolerance, we can ensure that Synapse is a robust and reliable framework for orchestrating AI agents.
 Remember to automate these tests so they can be run regularly as part of your development process.